 Our Behaviour and Reward System

-- Throughout the day, the children stay on the green cloud for positive behavior including new covid – 19 behaviour expectations this is praised by giving points.
+- Throughout the day, the children stay on the green cloud for positive behaviour including new COVID-19 behaviour expectations this is praised by giving points.

-- If they continue to be disruptive or risk the stafety of themselves or others, they will be moved down a cloud and this will be logged on trackit.
+- If they continue to be disruptive or risk the safety of themselves or others, they will be moved down a cloud and this will be logged on Trackit.

-- If a child is moved again, it is logged and they will be moved to reflection with the classroom.
+- If a child is moved again, it is logged and they will be moved to reflection within the classroom.